ABEDAVIDscripts/Netflix_Data_Cleaning_and_Exploratory_Data_Analysis/Data Cleaning.md

 ## Data Cleaning
-Steps in the Netflix Data Cleaning:
+Steps taken in Netflix Data Cleaning:

 #### 1. Create Database, Create a Table and Import the Dataset